 - take placement tests for individual subjects or to verify grade level,

-- attend “home-room” in order to report attendance for state funding,
+- attend “home-room” in order to report attendance for state funding, or

 What about interscholastic sports and teams?